 55% of those who experienced a downtime event in their business report making changes to their DR plans after the event occurred.
 It’s even greater (65%) for those experiencing outages greater than 8 hours.

 TUCU is tech u can use.
-We help small business teams of up to 25 people with IT planning and IT Support.
-We also offer Managed IT + Managed Backup Solutions.
+We help small business teams with IT planning and IT Support, Managed IT Services and Managed Backup Solutions.

 If you would like help reviewing your technology needs, please contact us today for a free 20 minute telephone consultation, or to learn more about how an IT Audit can best serve you.